LMMS/lmms/plugins/Vectorscope/README.md

 ## Overview

-This plugin consists of one widget and back-end code to provide it with required data.
+Vectorscope is a simple stereo field visualizer.
+Samples are plotted into a graph, with left and right channels providing the coordinates.
+Previously drawn samples quickly fade away and are continuously replaced by new samples, creating a real-time plot of the most recently played samples.

-The top-level widget is VecControlDialog.
-It displays configuration knobs and the VectorView widget.
-The back-end class for its configuration is VecControls, which holds all configuration values.
+Similar to other effect plugins, the top-level widget is VecControlDialog.
+It displays configuration knobs and the main VectorView widget.
+The back-end configuration class is VecControls, which holds all models and configuration values.

-VectorView computes and shows the visualization results.
-Data for processing are received from the Vectorscope class, which handles the interface with LMMS.
+VectorView computes and shows the plot.
+It gets data for processing from the Vectorscope class, which handles the interface with LMMS.
+In order to avoid any stalling of the realtime-sensitive audio thread, data are exchanged through a lockless ring buffer.

 ## Changelog

-	1.0.0	2019-00-00
+	1.0.0	2019-11-21
 		- initial release